samueldsingh/numpy-analysis/numerical-analysis.md

-# Identifying yield using numpy analysis
+# Predicting yield using numpy analysis

 Data Analysis refers to analysis of numerical data to make effective decisions in a more scientific way.
 The [Numpy](https://numpy.org) library supports large multi-dimensional arrays and matrices operations and it also contains a large number of hight-level mathematical functions for working with numbers.